 Spring Bird Walks - Bring binoculars & a field guide.
 Meet at Cub Lake Trailhead in Moraine Park.
 8 am - 9:30 am Monday, Wednesday & Thursday

 Ranger Led Programs are offered on weekends & include tundra nature walks, talks about wildlife, childrens programs, elk patrol, and more!

-Beaver Meadows Visitor Center - Open daily through winter 8 am - 4:30 pm, closed Thanksgiving Day and Christmas Day.
+Beaver Meadows Visitor Center - Open daily through winter 8 am - 4:30 pm.
 Stop by to learn more about wildlife, the junior ranger program, recreational opportunities, and more!
-Free 20 minute park film on the hour and half hour, bookstore, and general Park information.
-Every Wednesday - Art in the Park.
-7:30 pm.
-Call 970-586-1206 for more specifics.
+Free 23 minute park film on the hour and half hour, bookstore, and general Park information.

 Fall River Visitor Center - Closed for the Winter.
+Will re-open weekends in early May & will re-open daily on May 18, 2015.
+8 am to 4:30 pm.
 Features general Park information, life-sized wildlife displays, a bookstore, and a discovery room where kids can touch objects and try on dress up clothes.
 Handicap accessible.

 Alpine Visitor Center - Closed for the Winter.
+Will re-open late May 2015, weather permitting.
 Features exhibits on alpine tundra, gift shop & restaurant, and beautiful views!

 Moraine Park Discovery Center - Closed for the Winter.
 Junior Ranger Headquarters will be at this location.
 Handicap accessible.